polsys/ennemi/docs/api-reference.md

 - Conditional MI: pass a `cond` array.
 - Discrete-continuous MI: set `discrete_y` to True.

-Returns the estimated mutual information (in nats or in correlation scale).
+Returns the estimated mutual information in nats, or if `normalize` is set, as a correlation coefficient.
 The result is a 2D `ndarray` where the first index represents `lag` values and the second index represents `x` columns.
 If `x` is a pandas `DataFrame` or `Series`, the result is a `DataFrame`